 Marta Kwiatkowska gave an invited talk at the 29th International Conference on Computer Aided Verification in Heidelberg, Germany, entitled "Safety Verification of Deep Neural Networks."
-The slides can be viewed here and the video will be made available in due course.
+The slides can be viewed here and the video is available here.

 Robots are becoming members of our society.
 Complex algorithms have been making robots increasingly sophisticated machines with rising levels of autonomy, enabling them to leave behind their traditional work places in factories and to enter our society with convoluted social rules, relationships, and expectations.
 Driverless cars, home assistive robots, and unmanned aerial vehicles are just a few examples.
 As the level of involvement of such systems increases in our daily lives, their decisions affect us more directly.
 Therefore, we instinctively expect robots to behave morally and make ethical decisions.
 For instance, we expect a firefighter robot to follow ethical principles when it is faced with a choice of saving one's life over another's in a rescue mission, and we expect an eldercare robot to take a moral stance in following the instructions of its owner when they are in conflict with the interest of others (unlike the robot in the movie "Robot & Frank").
 Such expectations give rise to the notion of trust in the context of human-robot relationship and to questions such as "how can I trust a driverless car to take my child to school?" and "how can I trust a robot to help my elderly parent?"
 In order to design algorithms that can generate morally-aware and ethical decisions and hence creating trustworthy robots, we need to understand the conceptual theory of morality in machine autonomy in addition to understanding, formalizing, and expressing trust itself.
 This is a tremendously challenging (yet necessary) task because it involves many aspects including philosophy, sociology, psychology, cognitive reasoning, logic, and computation.